Asqatasun/Asqatasun/docs/Rule-8-4-1.md

 ##### Test 1:

-We extract the language code from the "lang" or the "xml:lang" attributes from elements of Set 2.
+We extract the language code from the "lang" or the "xml:lang" attributes from elements of **Set2**.
 If these attributes are both set and different, we keep the "xml:lang" attribute if the doctype of the page is found within the "XhtmlDoctypeDeclarations" whitelist, and we keep the "lang" attribute instead.